MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Reset-AppSharedPackageContainer.md

 ```

 ## DESCRIPTION
-The Reset-AppSharedPackageContainer cmdlet destroys all the application data of the container,
+The cmdlet destroys all the application data of the container,
 including the virtual files and registry keys.

 ## EXAMPLES